Comma Before Or After Parentheses – Rules & Examples

 Comma-before-or-after-parentheses-01

 Especially within the academic writing landscape, commas wield remarkable influence in punctuation, where they enhance clarity and support effective communication.
 They play a crucial role in precisely conveying the intended message, segmenting thoughts, and embedding suitable pauses.
-This guide focuses on the strategic placement of commas before or after parentheses, aiming to augment precision and enhance readability in your writing endeavour s.
+This guide focuses on the strategic placement of commas before or after parentheses, aiming to augment precision and enhance readability in your writing endeavors.

 When to place a comma before or after parentheses